-Steps for AC Connection:
+Steps for AC Connection

-The FlexBOSS21 comes equipped with a L1 and L2 terminal for AC input (labeled GRID) and output (labeled LOAD).
+The FlexBOSS21 comes equipped with L1 and L2 terminals for AC input (labeled GRID) and output (labeled LOAD).
 It is designed to utilize up to 50A of input and up to 66.7A of output.
 These terminals ARE NOT connected to a breaker; check with the local AHJ for requirements for means of disconnect.

 - Before connecting or disconnecting AC wires, ensure all breakers are in the OFF position.
-Check that there is no voltage present with a voltmeter. - Strip off 5/16 3/8 in.
+Check that there is no voltage present with a voltmeter. - 2.
+Strip off 5/16 3/8 in.
 (8 10 mm) insulation from the AC cables.

 Note: Use wire ferrules if the cables are made of fine stranded wires. - 3.
-Connect the AC ground wire to the ground bus (labeled PE). - 4.
-Fasten the neutral wire into the neutral bus (Labeled N).

-- 5. Secure the AC wires into their respective mechanical lugs (Line 1 to L1, Line 2 to L2).
-Torque to the specifications in the chart above. - 6.
+Connect the AC ground wire to the ground bus (Callout 1). - 4.
+Fasten the neutral wire into the neutral bus (Callout 4). - 5.
+Secure the AC wires into their respective mechanical lugs (Callout 2 and 3).
+Connect lines 1 to L1, and lines 2 to L2.
+Torque to the specifications in the chart above - 6.
 Check that the cables are connected properly.
-Take appropriate measures to ensure that the conduit and conduit fitting are properly secured and seal the cable entry holes.
+Take appropriate measures to ensure the conduit and conduit fitting are properly secured and seal the cable entry holes.